Anthropology

 Sequence B:

 Academic advisors in anthropology work closely with each student to establish a viable educational plan.
-Ongoing interactions between students and advisors ensure that a student's educational objectives are being met as she or he moves toward a degree.
+Ongoing interactions between students and advisors ensure that a student's educational objectives are being met as they move towards a degree.

 Prerequisite Requirements